 What steps do you need to take to comply?

 - Edit your lease template adding a line item for “Lodging tax.”
 There is no need for you to provide the specifics, e.g. state, town, wastewater, etc. As of this writing, the local taxes will be based upon the current tax each town levies on its hotels, motels, inns, and B&B’s.
 See our blog post to view a list of towns and their current lodging tax.

-- Register your home: The Department of Revenue has not yet given any guidelines regarding a statewide registration process.
-Some towns, however, already do require registration and fees.
+- Register your home: The Department of Revenue has recently announced that the Registry will not be available until July 1, 2019.
+We believe that homeowners will then be able to register their rental properties on the MassTaxConnect.com website.
+Some towns, however, already require registration and fees.
 See the list of towns requiring registrations and fees.

 - Review your insurance policy or contact your insurance agent to make sure you are adequately covered, including the new requirement of at least $1 million liability coverage.
 Unfortunately, if you are insured by the MA Fair Plan, it limits its coverage to only $½ million.
 We suggest you contact either the DOR or Senator Cyr for their recommendations as to how you can resolve this problem.
 (See the Resources section at the end of our Lodging Tax FAQ’s post for their contact information.)

 - Be prepared to inform your guests about the tax: It’s impossible to know with any certainty how vacationers will react to this tax – probably not too enthusiastically!
 But all of the other New England states, along with popular destinations like Florida, already have such a tax, so the market is becoming more accustomed to paying it.
 Some vacationers will undoubtedly object, but many will not.
 Like all situations with tenants, you will need to handle them individually.